On the phase diagram of the multiscale mean-field spin-glass: Conclusions and perspectives

+Finally, in Theorem~\ref{thm:plateau} we proved that, under suitable conditions, the CDF associated to a solution of the variational problem \eqref{eq:var_principle}, must have plateaus in correspondence of the values $\zeta_\ell$.
+In said Theorem we give a lower bound on the size of such plateaus, which also holds under a local (i.e.\ for every $\ell$) weak-coupling condition.
+The existence of at least one plateau is ensured only if all the mass is not concentrated at zero.
+This for sure happens when the external magnetic field is present, i.e. $\EE h^2>0$, as proved in Theorem \ref{thm:minRSB}, or when $\gamma_r^2>1/2$ as proved in Theorem \ref{thm:annealed}.
+We also note that for ``very strong'' couplings full replica symmetry breaking can occur without the Parisi measure manifesting gaps in the support.

-Concerning possible future perspectives about this model, it would be interesting to investigate both the green region, i.e. the one where we can have partial annealing, and the \emph{very low temperature} phase.
-It is indeed not clear if the condition $\gamma^2_{\ell+1}<1/(2\zeta_\ell)$ is fundamental, or it is just a technical artifact.
-The possibility of partial annealing (in absence of external magnetic fields) would be quite relevant.
-In fact, it would help to understand the nature of the transition between the low and high temperature phases.
-In presence of external fields instead, it is also worth to investigate if there exists a range of the parameters where each or part of the conditional measures $\rho_{\mu^*,\ell}$ are Dirac deltas, which is as to say that the size of the gaps namely the plateaus in the CDF of $\mu^*$ is maximum.
+Let us now discuss some possible perspectives on this model.
+It would be interesting to further investigate the shaded region.
+More precisely, we were able to prove a sufficient condition for an atom to detach from zero at a certain time scale, which is the content of Lemma \ref{lem:partial_annealing--}.
+It is thus natural to wonder if it is also necessary, thus leading to a condition similar to that for the total annealing of Theorem \ref{thm:annealed}.
+This in turn would give us a fine control on the possible partial annealing phenomenon.
+Furthermore, it is not clear if the condition $\gamma^2_{\ell+1}<1/(2\zeta_\ell)$ of Theorem \ref{thm:plateau} is fundamental, or it is just a technical artifact.
+Finally, in presence of external fields instead, it would be interesting to establish a type of de Almeida-Thouless condition for the multiscale SK model, namely, to check if there exists a range of the parameters where each or part of the conditional measures $\rho_{\mu^*,\ell}$ are Dirac deltas centered away from zero.
+In more physical terms, this would amount to check replica symmetry for each of the thermodynamic scales.}

-Finally we plan to investigate the effect of the multiscale structure combined with other mean field models such as multispecies models \cite{barra2015multi,panchenko_multi-SK} where different types of synchronization (species and scales) must coexist.
+To conclude, we plan to investigate the effect of the multiscale structure combined with other mean-field models, such as multispecies models \cite{barra2015multi,panchenko_multi-SK} where different types of synchronization (species and scales) must coexist.